-Each fall and spring semester, the University identifies students who appear to be in jeopardy of being placed on academic probation.
+Each fall and spring the University identifies students who could benefit from additional support in their academics.
 These students are notified that they are on academic warning.
-Students on academic warning can contact University College for guidance on programs and services geared toward improving their academic standing.
+Students on academic warning can contact University College for guidance on programs and services geared toward improving their

 When a student's cumulative GPA falls below 2.0, they are placed on academic probation.
-Students on academic probation are required to participate in Project Success, a program designed to assist students in returning to good academic standing.
+Students on academic probation are supported through Project Success, a program designed to assist students in returning to good academic standing.